First Aid at Rhodes University

 All workplaces with more than five employees are required by law to provide persons with prompt first aid treatment in the case of injury or emergency (Occupational Health and Safety Act, 1993, GSR 3).
 All areas on campus should thus have trained first aiders and first aid kits.

-There are a number of links from this page:
+Visit the links from this page:

 RU First Aiders: List of all first aiders on campus